Skip to content

 Take it from us - sales quotas are hard work.

 That said, they shouldn’t stop you from being motivated to achieve your goals.
-One thing is never to forget the formula for setting sales quotas:
+One thing is to never forget the formula for setting sales quotas:

 Average number of closed achieved deals per month